Bill Freeman, in his own words

 Some of my fondest memories are of long car trips I took as a boy with my family across Canada.
 I still remember my first glimpse of the Rocky Mountains gleaming off in the distance, the pounding of the surf at Peggy’s Cove in Nova Scotia and unending Saskatchewan wheat fields.
 Those images of Canada, and the emotional attachment I feel about the land, remain with me and shape the subjects I choose to write about.

 But though I am rooted in the Canadian landscape, I am a man who has lived most of my life in cities.
 Today I live in Toronto, but I spent ten years as a young man living in Hamilton.
-The experience of working in a gritty town, spending my time with steelworkers and factory labourers, shaped my perspective.
+The experience of working in this gritty town, spending my time with steelworkers and factory labourers, shaped my perspective.
 Four of my non-fiction books deal with some aspect of that fascinating city.